openstack-infra/nodepool/doc/source/configuration.rst

       Specifies the distro to be used as a base image to build the image using diskimage-builder.

+   .. attr:: build-timeout
+      :type: int

+      How long (in seconds) to wait for the diskimage build before giving up.
+      The default is 8 hours.

    .. attr:: elements
       :type: list